Blog | Investing tips

 Now that you’ve got the full picture of your investments, do you know how your investments have performed?
 If you’ve made large capital gains during the year, there could be an opportunity to engage in tax loss selling strategies before 30 June to minimise your taxable income.

-Tax loss selling is a strategy where investors sell an investment at a loss to offset a capital gains tax liability during the financial year.
-It’s a strategy investors can use year round, but is particularly useful leading up to the EOFY.
+Tax loss selling is a strategy that involves selling an investment at a loss to offset a capital gains tax liability during the financial year.
+It’s a strategy you can use year-round, but is particularly useful in the lead-up to EOFY, when you have a better picture of your capital gains or losses for the year.

 Tax loss selling example - Australian shares

-An investor has recorded large capital gains during the year, but still holds Rio Tinto (ASX: RIO) shares in their portfolio purchased in 2019 at $95.58 per share.
-With BHP shares now valued closer to $102.60, the investor can sell their Rio shares during this financial year to realise the capital loss and offset the earlier gains from other sold shares.
+An investor has recorded large capital gains during the year, but still holds Mesoblast (ASX: MSB) shares in their portfolio, purchased in 2021 at $1.87 per share.
+With Mesoblast shares now valued at $1.16, the investor can sell their Mesoblast shares during this financial year to realise the capital loss and offset the earlier gains from other sold shares.

-Sharesight’s Unrealised Capital Gains Tax Report makes it easy to model potential tax loss selling opportunities like the above in your portfolio.
-By running the Unrealised CGT report, investors can model potential tax loss selling opportunities across their portfolio, with a choice of sale allocation methods broken down by short and long term capital gains (which incur different CGT discounts) and unrealised capital losses.
+Sharesight’s unrealised capital gains tax report makes it easy to model potential tax loss selling opportunities like the above in your portfolio.
+The report allows you to choose from a range of different sale allocation methods, with the results broken down into short and long-term capital gains (which incur different CGT discounts), as well as unrealised capital losses.

-Unrealised CGT Report 5 The Unrealised CGT Report helps investors make the most of tax loss selling.
+The unrealised CGT report helps investors make the most of tax loss selling.

-Tax loss selling is within the ATO rules, but investors need to be mindful that the ATO does seek to prevent abuse of this strategy, and does not look favourably on wash trades, where investors sell just before EOFY to incur the tax loss, then repurchase the shares for a similar price early in the new year.
+Tax loss selling is within the ATO rules, but you must keep in mind that the ATO seeks to prevent abuse of this strategy, and does not look favourably on wash sales.
+This is where an investor sells shares right before EOFY to incur a tax loss, then repurchases shares in the same asset for a similar price early in the new financial year.

 EOFY doesn’t have to be a nightmare